Commercial Waste Collection Costs 2020

 • Gate fees – waste processing facilities, such as recycling plants and landfill sites, charge a gate fee.
 The average UK gate fee weighs in at approximately £6 per tonne.

-• Rebates – certain types of waste like metal and alloy has scrap value and can be potentially be sold for a small profit for this you would need very large volumes measured in tons to get a rebate.
+• Rebates – certain types of waste like glass, cardboard, metal and alloy has scrap value and can be potentially be sold for a small profit for this you would need very large volumes measured in tons to get a rebate.

 TOP TIP – look for a supplier who can look after all your waste, this way you don’t have endless invoices, collection schedules and contracts to deal with.